Innovative, sustainable and experienced

-Growing interest on the benefits of non-motorised travel has increased the demand for accurate and timely bicycle travel data.
-Bicycle traffic monitoring is essential to comprehend current figures and for planning and predicting future demand to manage cycling infrastructure.
+Growing interest on the benefits of non-motorised travel has increased the demand for accurate and timely pedestrian and bicycle travel data.
+Pedestrian & bicycle traffic monitoring is essential to comprehend current figures and for planning and predicting future demand to manage cycling infrastructure.

 Well-designed, accessible streets and improved cycle infrastructure can encourage people to walk or cycle more as part of their daily routines, leading to a healthier lifestyle.

 Data collected by TagMaster’s bicycle and pedestrian counting technology can be used by transport planners to make informed decisions.
 The data can also help justify investments and measure the success of an active transportation policy.

 Since 2022, Transport for London (TfL) & Google Maps have collaborated to make cycling safer in Cities.
 The partnership will see Google update its algorithms using TfL traffic data to help cyclists prioritise cycling on safer, quieter roads and make them easier to locate within Google Maps.
 Cycling updates to Google Maps will now include traffic conditions and the availability of high-quality cycling infrastructure.

 TfL and the London boroughs have produced more than 340km of cycle routes in London, however existing digital journey planners do not always take these into account and therefore do not always provide the most suitable route for cycling.